centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

       }
 ```

 All you need to provide is the return ID.
 The stock will be re-allocated according to the policy that was selected when creating the return.
-If the return was created using the releaseItemsBackToWarehouse stock policy, the order and shipment lines will be re-allocated based on the allocation rule assigned to the order.
+If the return was created using the `releaseItemsBackToWarehouse` stock policy, the order and shipment lines will be re-allocated based on the allocation rule assigned to the order.

-sendItemsToDifferentWarehouse → the order and shipment lines will be re-allocated, the stock will be re-allocated from the warehouse specified by the user when creating the return.
+If you used `sendItemsToDifferentWarehouse`, the order and shipment lines will be re-allocated, the stock will be re-allocated from the warehouse specified by the user when creating the return.

-removeItemsFromStock → the shipment lines quantity will be updated to reflect the change but there will be no re-allocation.
+In case you chose to `removeItemsFromStock`, the shipment lines quantity will be updated to reflect the change but there will be no re-allocation.
 The idea is that the items were not added back to stock, the user can decide whether to re-allocate it again.